 “When ever I am financially allowed!
 Which isn’t often enough!!
 I’d love to be a picker with an unlimited account to buy for!! – Patique’s Pottery

 “Twice a month, I really like online estate sale bidding, but sometimes I get carried away and probably pay too much only because I’m competitive and hate to lose. – Victoria Lynn Finds

 “I try to go several times a month.” – I Married A Milkman Vintage

 “I shop estate sales about once a week, more if I stumble across one randomly.” – Simply Mal Vintage

 “We usually shop estate sales on Thursdays and Fridays.” – Eclectic Junketeer

 “I shop the local estate sales as often as I can, 2-3 days a month, depending on what looks interesting to me that week.
 Some days are a bust, and I bring nothing back.
 And some are testing the load limits of my car, but all of them are interesting!” – Luaubee’s Vintage

 5. Know which sales to hit

 Not all estate sales are treasure troves.
-While there are no hard and fast rules, most resellers have a game plan.
+While there are no hard and fast rules, most pros have a game plan if they intend to eventually sell vintage.
 Since time is limited, and estate sales often only take place on weekends, it’s more efficient if you know which neighborhoods to focus on – and which to avoid.